Qubinode/qubinode_kvmhost_setup_collection/development.md

 **Issue:**
 The Ansible test pipeline was failing due to invalid version specifiers 'devel' and 'milestone' in the GitHub Actions workflow.

+### Ansible Version Update - 2024-07-20

+**Issue:**
+The system was unable to install ansible==2.12 due to package availability issues.

+**Solution:**
+- Updated installation to use ansible==2.13 as the primary version, with testing for 2.14 and 2.15
+- Current system version: 2.13.10
+- Verified compatibility with existing roles and tests
+- Updated CI pipeline to prioritize testing with 2.13

 **Solution:**
 - KVM host setup variables
 - System user configuration